Vilém Klíma: Scientific work

 In the first of his two remarkable papers Klíma explains the systematics of stator windings and the calculation of the winding factors.
 This work aimed to determine the parameters that characterise the air gap of the winding.
 Also in this paper the induced voltage in the coil sides is already mentioned and represented as a vector.
 The resultant vector diagram was called the star of coil groups (German: Spulengruppenstern).
 The adjacent vectors on such a diagram that belong to the same phase is called a phase belt (German: Zone).

 Two years later, in the second paper by Klíma, the algebraic methods developed in the first paper were visualised by means of Tingley's diagram.
 The latter could be referred to as a linear representation of what became known as the star of slots (German: Nutenstern).
 The star of slots is constructed using the electrical angle between two adjacent slots.
 Computer technology as we know it today was not available at the time and the use of graph paper certainly was common.
 Furthermore, such graphical methods definitely contributed to the subject of stator windings.

 Klíma's first book, Trojfázové komutátorové derivační motory : jejich teorie a praxe, was published in 1962.
 Then in 1975, together with H. Jordan and K.P.
 Kovács, Vilém Klíma published a book on induction machines entitled Asynchronmaschinen.

 After the war Klíma started a research centre, Centre for Electric Machines, in Brno where he served as the first director until 1951.
 In 1958 Klíma was awarded the title of Dr.Scientium technicarum for his thesis entitled Theorie der Selbstserregung von Drehstromnebenschluß-kommutatormotoren mit Kondensatoren im Läuferkreis und ihre Verhütung.
 Until his retirement in 1973 he was part of the research centre in Běchovice near Prague.
 Vilém Klíma died on 6 October 1985 in Prague.

-Klíma's closed expression
+Klíma's closed-form expression

 Introductory remarks

-Until now, the literature that refers to Klíma's closed expression is very limited.
-Authors that refer to the closed expression are Kremser, Brune and Germishuizen.
+Until now, the literature that refers to Klíma's closed-form expression is very limited.
+Authors that refer to the closed-form expression are Kremser, Brune and Germishuizen.
 Additionally, Kremser and Brune are all related to the university of Hanover where Vilém Klíma regularly held lectures since 1964 as reported by Frohne.
+Accordingly, the distribution factor calcualtion equation proposed by Klíma is cited in textbooks mostly in German language by the professors who succeeded Jordan at the university of Hanover (later Leibniz University Hannover).